Breast Cancer (cont.)

 - Regardless of how the biopsy is taken, the tissue will be reviewed by a pathologist.
 These are physicians who are specially trained in diagnosing diseases by looking at cells and tissues under a microscope.

 - If a cancer is diagnosed on biopsy, the tissue will be tested for hormone receptors.
 Receptors are sites on the surface of tumor cells that bind to estrogen or progesterone.
 In general, the more receptors, the more sensitive the tumor will be to hormone therapy.
-There are also other tests (for example, measurement of HER-2/neu receptors) that may be performed to help characterize a tumor and determine the type of treatment that will be most effective for a given tumor.
+There are also other tests (for example, measurement of HER2/neu receptors) that may be performed to help characterize a tumor and determine the type of treatment that will be most effective for a given tumor.
+Genomic testing (tests that evaluate gene expression in the tumor) is also often performed on the tissue sample to determine how likely it is that an individual tumor will recur and to predict whether a patient with an estrogen receptor-positive tumor will benefit from adding chemotherapy to the hormonal therapy regimen.

 Patient Comments & Reviews